-One area of a typical tile floor installation that is often overlooked is the actual size of the width of the grout joint between the tiles.
-Many times, the decision is ultimately made by the tile setter at the time of installation, with little or no input from the homeowner.
+One often overlooked area of tile installation is the actual size of the grout joint between the tiles.
+Many times, the decision is made by the tile setter during installation, with little or no input from the homeowner.
 While a good percentage of jobs are completed to the satisfaction of the homeowner, we have experienced cases where end users were dissatisfied because they expected one thing and got something different.

-As with any home improvement project, communication is extremely important, so end users should have a conversation regarding the grout joint size prior to installation.
+As with any home improvement project, communication is extremely important.
+End users should have a conversation regarding the grout joint size prior to installation.
 Once the job is done, it’s virtually impossible to correct, so be sure to speak up and talk with your tile setter before the installation starts.

-Most homeowners prefer less grout to more, and occasionally we hear the question “Do I even need a grout joint?”
+Most homeowners prefer less grout.
+We occassionally hear the question “Do I even need a grout joint?”
 The answer is yes.
 In no circumstance should any tile be set with a grout joint less than 1/16”.
 This allows for structural movement in the building, as well as thermal expansion that takes place when tiles warm or cool.

-If you have additional questions about the importance of the size of the width of grout joints, contact Conestoga Tile today at 888-415-5689.
+If you have additional questions about the importance of the size of the width of grout joints, contact Conestoga Tile.
 We are happy to assist you with your questions.